 Goal 4.
-Control and Restoration Control invasions through eradication, containment, suppression, and restoration targeting high priority conservation areas.
-PRISM has identified effective control measures for many IS even as more develop.
-These measures, followed by restoration, can successfully manage some IS impacts.
-Resource constraints are a significant challenge so targeting high priority conservation areas and species are key.
-Below are some pictures of our high-profile control projects in the region.
+Control and Restoration

+Control invasions through eradication, containment, suppression, and restoration targeting high priority conservation areas.

+PRISM utilized effective control measures for many IS even as more best management practices emerge.
+These measures, followed by restoration, can successfully manage IS impacts.
+Resource constraints are a significant challenge.
+Targeting high priority conservation areas and species then are key.
+Below are pictures of our high-profile control projects in the region.